-(c) If a provision of this chapter calls for the identification of essential municipal services for a city, the commission will determine those services to consist of those mandatory and discretionary powers and facilities that

-(1) are reasonably necessary to the community;

-(2) promote maximum, local self-government; and

-(3) cannot be provided more efficiently and more effectively by the creation or modification of some other political subdivision of the state.

-(d) The commission may determine essential municipal services for a city to include

-- (1) levying taxes;

-- (2) for a city in the unorganized borough, assessing the value of taxable property;

-- (3) levying and collecting taxes;

-(4) for a first class or home rule city in the unorganized borough, establishing, maintaining, and operating a system of public schools within the city as provided in AS 14.14.065;

-(5) public safety protection;

-(6) planning, platting, and land use regulation; and

-(7) other services that the commission considers reasonably necessary to meet the local governmental needs of the residents of the community.
+- (c) If a provision of this chapter calls for the identification of essential municipal services for a city, the commission will determine those services to consist of those mandatory and discretionary powers and facilities that - (1) are reasonably necessary to the community; - (2) promote maximum, local self-government; and - (3) cannot be provided more efficiently and more effectively by the creation or modification of some other political subdivision of the state. - (d) The commission may determine essential municipal services for a city to include - (1) levying taxes; - (2) for a city in the unorganized borough, assessing the value of taxable property; - (3) levying and collecting taxes; - (4) for a first class or home rule city in the unorganized borough, establishing, maintaining, and operating a system of public schools within the city as provided in AS 14.14.065; - (5) public safety protection; - (6) planning, platting, and land use regulation; and - (7) other services that the commission considers reasonably necessary to meet the local governmental needs of the residents of the community.

 Whale Pass intends to undertake several municipal services including harbor maintenance, EMS, fire service, taxing authority, with the possibility of future additional services such as refuse collection.
-As there is no municipality in this area proposed for incorporation, Commerce finds these services essential to Whale Pass.
-There is no other body to efficiently or effectively provide them reasonably.
-This standard is met.
+A paid city clerk will oversee these projects and their finances according to the petition.
+As there is no municipality in this area proposed for incorporation, staff finds these services essential to Whale Pass.
+They are essential because they are reasonably necessary to the community, promote maximum, local self-government, and cannot be provided more efficiently and more effectively by the creation or modification of some other political subdivision of the state.